PattonJL/windows-security-log-analyzer/README.md

 # Windows Security Event Log Analyzer

-A Python automation tool that pulls Windows Security Event Log data, identifies brute force login patterns, generates formatted reports, and sends real-time email alerts — running on a daily schedule with no manual intervention.
+A Python automation tool that monitors the Windows Security Event Log for brute force login patterns, generates formatted reports, and sends real-time email alerts on a fully automated daily schedule.

-Built as a practical SOC skill demonstration: real event log data, real alerting logic, real credential hygiene.
+Built as a hands-on SOC skill demonstration using real event log data, real alerting logic, and proper credential handling.

 ---